gabrielruss/ps-redux/README.md

-Start at Load Courses in Reducer
+Start at Redux Flow - Actions

 I think i will need to repeat Redux Flow and async module